artsy/force/docs/best_practices.md

 ### Avoid copying and try to fix `// @ts-expect-error PLEASE_FIX_ME_STRICT_NULL_CHECK_MIGRATION` flags

 Around mid-2021 we migrated to strict type checking for **all new code**.
 What this meant in practice was that all _old code_ that failed strict type checking was silenced via a special flag inserted by a script (`// @ts-expect-error PLEASE_FIX_ME_STRICT_NULL_CHECK_MIGRATION`) with all _new code_ expected to adhere to best practices.
-Going forward, this flag should never be used, and if encounted while working on old code it should be removed and the type error fixed.
+Going forward, this flag should never be used, and if encountered while working on old code it should be removed and the type error fixed.

 ## UI